jpverkamp/blog/content/programming/advent-of-code/2016/2016-12-11-radiation-avoider.md

 <!--more-->

-Plan of attack: create a simulation and the perform a {{< wikipedia "breadth first search" >}} to find the fastest solution.
+Plan of attack: create a simulation and the perform a [[wiki:breadth first search]]() to find the fastest solution.
 This might have issues depending on how large the solution space is, but we can start with this.

 First, represent the microchips and generators: